 - Joined: Sat Dec 01, 2012 9:53 am

-In the harbor we struggled to pick ourselves up.
+In the harbor, we struggled to pick ourselves up.
 The base was left in shambles.
 Roughly half of the buildings had been flattened.
-Hangers, warehouses, barracks, factories, half of the oil storage, and perhaps most notably Naval Headquarters.
-Most of the top brass was not there at the time, but we still lost a lot of officers when it fell.
+Hangers, warehouses, barracks, factories, half of the oil storage, and perhaps most notably, Naval Headquarters.
+Most of the top brass wasn't there at the time, but we still lost a lot of officers when it fell.

 We lost some good ships too, but the fleet in general fared much better than the base had.
 The creature had sunk five destroyers, two heavy cruisers, an oil tanker, a troop transport, and two cargo ships.
 Also, a hospital ship was crippled and a third cruiser was damaged.

 There was a silver lining though.
 No battleships or carriers had even been touched.
 All our capitol ships were intact, which meant we still had the main punch of our fleet.
 Still, the outcome of the attack could hardly be described as a victory.
-It had done all that damage to us and we were not certain we had even managed to wound it.
+The monster had done all that damage to us and we were not certain we had even managed to wound it in return.
 It was still moving quite well when it had elected to retreat.

 I swallowed my fear and pressed on.
 We passed through and got the wounded to the beach nearby the hospital.
 The boat slid to a stop as the keel pressed into the wet sand.
 I jumped out and helped a sailor who was too hurt to walk on his own up the long walkway towards the hospital.
 I got him inside and was shocked at the scene I found.
 There were bodies lined up in all of the corridors.
 Each one was covered with a white sheets and I felt utter horror in my depths knowing what that meant.
 I felt sick, but was able to keep a handle on myself.

-Coming out of my stupor I realized that were were only a handful of actual wounded.
+Coming out of my stupor, I realized that were were only a handful of actual wounded.
 They could be seen here and there.
 Some had burns, some broken bones or crush injuries, and a few had been hit by friendly fire.
-I was bitter at the thought that we had only manage to hurt ourselves trying to fight off the creature.
+I was bitter at the thought that we had only manage to hurt ourselves more by trying to fight off the creature.

 "Oh Mark, I'm glad that you are alright.
 This is all so horrible!"
 I felt a tear hit my hand.
 "They've been bringing in the dead for the last forty-five minutes.
 I've been doing my best, but I'm not ready for all this."